Sangramsingkayte/HTK-features-in-Python/README.md

 ## How does it work?

 Open the HTKFeaturesExplained notebook in the python-notebooks folder and play around with it.
 Everythin is explained there.

-## Who made this?

-If you have any questions, feel free to contact me at: danijel@pja.edu.pl